Paul Budde

 The emergence of the rural elite

-Many of these grew into important domains and allowed these new elites to built their power base often from the remnants of the positions of the ‘comes civiatates’ – the military district commanders of the late Roman cities- these rulers became known as counts.
-But when they received greater autonomy the moved their power bases to the rural areas such as the fertile valleys of the rivers Maas and Mosel, where they mixed with the large landowners.
+Many of these estates grew into important domains and allowed these new elites to built their power base around their own court (curtis), often from the remnants of the positions of the ‘comes civiatates’ – the military district commanders of the late Roman cities- these rulers became known as counts.
+But when they received greater autonomy the moved their power bases to the rural areas such as the fertile valleys of the rivers Maas and Mosel, where they owned many farming estates and mixed with the large indigenous landowners.
 The Pippinides are one of the most famous of these rural elites, with Charlemagne born probably at one of these rural castles in Herstal.
 It is interesting to note that there was already during the late Roman times a network of large landowners in the old Germani cisrhenani region which included parts of modern Brabant, it was with such groups that the Pippinides and others started to mix.
 While there are certain reference to this , so far no firm evidence of exact locations or estate names are known.

 The organisation was still very much along the lines of the Germanic tribal arrangements.
 Decisions were taken by the ‘freemen’ (vicini, ceorls, liberi homines) within the tribes during their regular assemblies (ding/mallus/campus) where the freemen decided about the upcoming raids as well as all other major decisions that needed to be made as a community.
 All freemen were also obliged to provide fyrd (heervaart, leidang) their participation in a sort of short term militia.

-Under Charlemagne the assemblies were limited to three per year and the most important annual campus meetings was moved to May (campus maii).
+Later on under Charlemagne the assemblies were limited to three per year and the most important annual campus meetings was moved to May (campus maii).
 All freemen were now obliged to participate in these meetings and increasingly the freemen had to make room for the edhilingui (edelingen- nobles).
-In an increasingly more Christianised society these events were- especially from 788 onward - also used to issue new canons and law.
+In an increasingly more Christianised society these events were- especially from 788 onward – also used to issue new canons and law.
 Under Charlemagne the freemen started to take on juridical positions as scabini (schepenen, sheriffs, bailiffs, officials).
-When villages started to emerge these scabini – at a local level - were chosen from among the local freemen.
+When villages started to emerge these scabini – at a local level – were chosen from among the local freemen.
 The freemen combined were also allowed to use and manage the commons.
-Once feudalism started to set in, the power of the freeman diminished and was taken over by the (lower) nobility).
+Once feudalism started to set in, the power of the freeman diminished and was taken over by the (lower) nobility, who became – as we will see below – powerful vassals under Charlemagne.

 The Arnulfings